collinrbr/FPCAnalysis/README.md

 ```
 This will create a folder 'FPCAnalysisenv' that contains the python environment for doing FPCAnalysis with these scripts.

 Note, if one wishes to use additional libraries, add them to the requirements.txt file, remove the FPCAnalysis environment folder, and rerun setup.py or install them using pip/conda while the environment is activated.
-This can also be used to update libraries although compatability is not guaranteed.
+This can also be used to update libraries although compatibility is not guaranteed.

 3. Use the environment